Fruit Flies, Drosophila melanogaster

 The Publications page links to some of our recent papers and provides links to all of the papers published from the lab.
 The main Projects we are working on right now include:

-- What are the effects of alcohol on the developing nervous system?
-MSc student Gordana Scepanovic is leading a project to determine if Drosophila can be used as a model to understand what happens to neural development following brief exposure to alcohol very early in their life.
+What are the effects of alcohol on the developing nervous system?
+Recent MSc student Gordana Scepanovic led a project to determine if Drosophila can be used as a model to understand what happens to neural development following brief exposure to alcohol very early in their life.